iota (SN9) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 iota Historical Price

-According to the latest data gathered on iota live price page, the current price of iota is 13.91USD.
-The circulating supply of iota(SN9) is 1.26M SN9 , giving it a market capitalization of $17.57M.
+According to the latest data gathered on iota live price page, the current price of iota is 13.76USD.
+The circulating supply of iota(SN9) is 1.26M SN9 , giving it a market capitalization of $17.34M.

 - 30 Days0.00%$ --$ 20.0973$ 13.1360